liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/04-screen-navigation/00-screen-navigation-framework-intro.markdown

 ### Adding Screens to Your Application's Front-end

-To use JSPs to render your screens, first you must invoke the `JSPRenderer` component in your `render` method.
-Then you can create the JSP which renders the HTML.
+To use JSPs to render your screens, you must invoke the `JSPRenderer` component in your `render` method and create the JSP which renders the HTML.

 1. Create a `render` method which uses `JSPRenderer` like this: